The Dead Stock Survival Guide for Small Manufacturers

 And these elements can add up fast to create a monster that gets totally out of control.

 Imagine that your stock data is so out of sync with reality that you cannot fulfill orders on time without wasting huge resources on overstocking.
 But hey, not everything is doom and gloom.
-What you should really be keeping your eyes on are the awesome benefits that come with having a solid stocktaking procedure in place.
+What you should be keeping your eyes on are the awesome benefits of having a solid stocktaking procedure in place.

 Once you start accurately managing your stocktakes, the fruits of your upcoming labor will become clearer.